yowlonglee/Enhanced-Powergaming-Scripts/README.md

 ### Restore Vanilla Haste and Improved Haste (Spell Revisions Required)

 Requires Spell Revisions - Offers the vanilla, non-SR(R) versions of Haste and Improved Haste.

+## ini File
+The ini file allows players to customize certain settings to their preference.

+### Hotkeys

+Type in the hotkey you wish to map to the corresponding action.

+- hot_key_Buffing toggles the key to begin and cancel pre-buffing.

+- hot_key_TurnUndead toggles on and off constantly turn undead.

+- hot_key_DetectIllusion toggles on and off constantly detecting illusions.

+### Script Tweaks

+This allows the player to fine-tune aspects of the scripts.
+1 turns the feature on while 0 turns it off.

+- buffing_potion_use is defaulted to 1.
+This turns on or off using potions during pre-buffing.

+- basic_ai_auto_attack is defaulted to 0.
+This turns on or off the Basic AI script using auto-attacks.

+- script_dialog is defaulted to 1.
+This turns on or off hover text appearing when certain abilities are used in combat.

 ## Special Thanks